mob_image

 Do you check if my sources are recent or relevant enough?

 We do a quick credibility scan as part of the review.
-If we notice that your references are outdated, overly reliant on websites or blogs, or missing foundational studies in your field, we’ll flag that and suggest improvements.
-While we don’t replace or rewrite your sources, we can highlight where higher-quality peer-reviewed work would strengthen your argument and make your review more rigorous.
+If your references are outdated, overly reliant on websites or blogs, or missing foundational studies, we’ll flag that and suggest improvements.
+We won’t replace your sources, but we’ll highlight where peer-reviewed work could strengthen your review.

 Can you help make my writing sound more critical instead of descriptive?